durham-qlm/CoOMBE/README.md

 The files distributed with this program are provided subject to the GNU General Public License, Version 3.0.
 A Copy of the license is provided.

 ## Change Log
-v 1.0 (XX/XX/2024)
+v 1.0 (27/06/2024)
-- Program uploaded to repoitory.
+- Programs and associated files uploaded to repoitory.